Treasury transfer

 Decentralized high-threshold MPC authorization layer for institutional digital asset operations.

-High-threshold committee signing path in the current prototype.
+High-threshold committee signing path for authorization workflows.

 Internal distributed test path across cloud workers.